 When your children are co-borrowers, they are already home owners.
 This gets in the way of obtaining their own flat later; and if they were to purchase private property, they cannot still legally own an HDB flat.
 You can probably see the issues that would arise, especially if – two or three years after being listed as a co-borrower – they want to get married and have their own home.

 Make sure the family has discussed the implications, and that everyone is on the same page before going ahead with this.

 What are your concerns on splitting the mortgage?
-Voice your thoughts in our comments section or on our Facebook community page.
+Voice your thoughts in our comments section.

 Looking for a property?
 Find the home of your dreams today on Singapore’s largest property portal 99.co!
 You can also access a wide range of tools to calculate your down payments and loan repayments, to make an informed purchase.